PaeP3nguin/pyKhaled/README.md

 # pyKhaled
-*They don't want you to have this Python script.*
+*They don't want you to have this Python script!*

 ## What is this?
 The number one DJ Khaled-themed Python script in the country.
 Let DJ Khaled inspire whenever you click your mouse.